kartik-v/yii2-app-practical/CHANGE.md

 - Upgrade migrations as per yii 2.0.6 Schema builder.
 - Update to use yii 2.0.6 archive.
 - Update sessions configuration for frontend and backend.
+- Include `urlManagerFE` component in backend config to enable access to frontend routes.

 ## Version 1.5.0